ericoporto/ags-manual-wiki/acintro1.md

     trigger them.
 -   **Characters turn before walking** - if the character is facing right, and you click to move him left, he'll rotate round before starting to move.
-This is what the Sierra and Lucasarts point-and-click games did, and looks a bit more professional.
+This is what the Sierra and LucasArts point-and-click games did, and looks a bit more professional.

 Personally, I would always enable these four options when starting a new